proitservices/elmo_embedding_api/README.md

 Drop in replacement for openai ada

 Reason - local is good
-limits - you can create a 1024 dimmensional embeddings for your application and only your box is the limit tested - 9383 tokens in 2min 33 sec on 8 core i7 machine
+limits - you can create a 1024 dimensional embeddings for your application and only your box is the limit tested - 9383 tokens in 2min 33 sec on 8 core i7 machine

 how to start it up